Cassie8832/Theatre/README.md

 All though, I was not granted permisson to upload the project to Github myself, I was granted permission to take snippets of code that I had written in order to document my work.
 Joing the team for this two week sprint was amazing.
 Not only did I gain expierence with MVC and CRUD, I also benefited from practice of using proper version control, creating new branches from the master, and learning how to save changes.
-I also got experience commiting and pushing branches and creating pull requests when merging branches.
+I got experience commiting and pushing branches and creating pull requests when merging branches.

-Lastly, I gained experience on how to use Azure DevOps to maintain work items and boards.
+Lastly, I gained knowledge on how to use Azure DevOps to maintain work items and boards.
 Improved on how to work as a team on a project using resources together to solve problems.
-For example the Slack app for communication, and also the daily Stand ups with the project manager.
+For example the Slack app for communication, and also the daily Stand ups and code retrospectives with the project manager.